Automotive industry in Mexico: General Motors Company

 Brands Buick, Cadillac, Chevrolet and GMC and vehicles by Opel and Holden.

 General Motors was the sales leader in Mexico until 2009, when Nissan overtook GM.
 From the early '60s to the early '90s, Chevrolet was the only brand available, even in the '90s when GM sold Buicks and Oldsmobiles under the Chevrolet brand (e.g. the Buick Century as the Chevrolet Century Limited and the Oldsmobile Cutlass Ciera as the Chevrolet Cutlass and Chevrolet Eurosport).
-GMC models were also previously sold as Chevrolets in Mexico.
+GMC models were also previously sold as Chevrolets in Mexico, until its official introduction in the Mexican auto market in 2005.
 Chevrolet was one of the first carmakers to establish itself in Mexico.
 The second formal GM brand to re-enter the market was Cadillac in 1991.
 Then more brands came throughout the decade.
 GM now markets several brands like Buick, Chevrolet, Cadillac and GMC.

 The first Opel car in Mexico was the Rekord produced in the '60s.
 The carmaker retired from the country from 1972 until 1994, the year GM introduced the Opel Corsa under the name Chevrolet Chevy.
 Opel vehicles are currently sold under the Buick brand name in Mexico.
 The success of the Chevrolet Chevy (C2 redesigned in Mexico) kept GM ranked as the number one seller from 1995 until 2009.

 GM introduced the Caprice and Lumina to the Mexican market again in the late 1990s, and turned massive profits off of those vehicles, where the Caprice is a popular taxi and police car.
 Chevrolet stopped importing the Lumina in 2013, which its slots were filled by the Malibu, Silverado (known in Cheyenne in this market), Camaro, and SS.
 The Caprice's slot was then filled by the Impala and Malibu in 2017.

 GM introduced the previous Daewoo Matiz to Mexico under the name Pontiac Matiz, but shortly after Pontiac's discontinuation, the Matiz was sold under the Chevrolet logo in Europe.
 With the G3 and Aveo, GM offered the same model in Mexico as the Saturn models in the United States.

 The Hummer H1 was available for the Mexican Army through the '90s.
-With the late 2007 scandal involving former president Vicente Fox (portraying him as the owner of diverse vehicles from unknown funds, notably a Hummer), jokes referring to the Hummer became popular throughout the country.
+With the late 2007 scandal involving former president Vicente Fox (portraying him as the owner of diverse vehicles from unknown funds, notably a Hummer), jokes referring to the Hummer brand became popular throughout the country.

-After the Pontiac brand stopped production of all cars in late 2010 as GM announced, Buick is expected to replace Pontiac in the Mexican market and become GMC's partner brand as most dealerships in Mexico are GMC-Pontiac.
+After the Pontiac brand stopped production of all cars in late 2010 as GM announced, Buick was reintroduced to replace Pontiac in the Mexican market and become GMC's partner brand as most dealerships in Mexico are GMC-Pontiac.

 Saab had a reputation similar to Volvo's.
 Both brands are respected for their safety concept and Swedish design.
-They left in 2010 due to Spyker buying out the firm, except for Volvo, which returned to the market a few years later after its absence.
+They left the country in 2010 due to Spyker buying out the firm, except for Volvo, which returned to the market a few years later after its absence.

 The Cadillac Catera became a successful model in Mexico during the '90's.
-Nowadays the Escalade is the top selling Cadillac.
+Nowadays, the Escalade is the top selling Cadillac.